 - Find out more about tent making in New Testament times and share the findings with the class

-- If the weather is right and you are ambitious—plan an overnight class party and stay in a tent.
+- If the weather is right and you are ambitious—plan a camping trip with families and children.

 - Craft: Make a relief map of Paul’s Journies featuring the place in today’s story.
 If you are studying about Paul’s journies over a few lessons then you could add more details to the map each time you learn about another stop on the journey.
 Instructions on how to make a relief map at http://www.squidoo.com/salt-dough-maps

 - Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.

 - Find other ideas on the Pinterest Board “Acts:Life of Paul”